Adamskoullos/Vue-JS-Guide/markDown-files/9-routing-composition-api.md

 ![Screenshot from 2021-03-05 16-27-52](https://user-images.githubusercontent.com/73107656/110143990-c020a800-7dcf-11eb-9117-b43625febc3a.png)

+# Tag View

-# Create a Tag view that filters and displays only posts with the clicked tag
+## Create a Tag view that filters and displays only posts with the clicked tag

 **Tasks:**